aws-samples/eks-spark-benchmark/benchmark/README.md

 ## Spark on Kubernetes benchmark utility

-This example is used to benchmark Spark performance on Kubernetes.
+This repository is used to benchmark Spark performance on Kubernetes.

-> Note: We highly recommend you to use our provided images like `seedjeffwan/spark:2.4.5-SNAPSHOT-examples` or `seedjeffwan/spark:3.0.0-SNAPSHOT-examples` because it has some critital performance improvement which is not in the 2.4.4 distribution yet.
-If you want to use our image, you only need to grant S3 permission to node group and install `spark-operator`.
+We highly recommend you to use our provided images like `seedjeffwan/spark:v2.4.5-examples` or `seedjeffwan/spark:3.0.0-SNAPSHOT-examples` because it has some critital performance improvements which are not in the 2.4.5 distribution yet.
+Features like `tmpfs` and `hostPath` volume for spark scratch space are not avalable in v2.4.5.

+If you want to use our image, you can skip building image section and jump to [Install Spark-Operator](#install-spark-operator) directly.

+`seedjeffwan/spark:v2.4.5-examples` use Scala 2.12, it includes `hadoop-aws-3.1.0.jar` and `aws-java-sdk-bundle-1.11.271.jar` for S3A FileSystem.

 ## Prerequisite